xuansonon/Pong/README.md

 - The AI is hard to defeat without increasing the speed of the ball/puck
 - Consequently, when the ball/puck speed increases, the collision detection still works but there is no offset (i.e. users may see the puck positioned behind their paddle before reflecting)
 - AI paddle moves into the top/bottom of screen (because of AI logic)
+- When the ball hits the top of the screen sometimes it will get stuck

 **Still to do**
 - [ ] Implement Two-Player Matches